AntonVanAssche/Dotfiles/.github/README.md

 │       ├── chat.sh                         # Script to install all chat applications I use on a daily basis.
 │       ├── develop.sh                      # Script to install the development tools I use.
 │       ├── misc.sh                         # Script to install miscellaneous applications.
-│       ├── music.sh                        # Script to install music players like Spotify and Lollypop.
+│       ├── music.sh                        # Script to install music players like Spotify.
 │       ├── office.sh                       # Script to install Office tools I use.
 │       ├── remove.sh                       # Script to remove unused applications from the default Fedora install.
 │       └── torrent.sh                      # Script to install some torrenting tools.